 Can I live with you?

-Why doesn’t each of you buy your own house?
+Why didn’t each of you buy their own flat or house?

 As individuals, we wouldn’t be able to get a mortgage (and who wants to tie themselves to one?).
-We also want to live communally, not only on our own.
-Living together will be cheaper than if each of us had an individual mortgage.
-We can also save money by sharing a lot of things, both material (we don’t need to each have our own washing machine or set of tools), and non-material (when we need to spend a larger amount of money, like fixing the roof, it’s better to raise money in a group of 15 people than to pay for it individually).
+We also wanted to live communally, not only on our own.
+Moreover, living together is cheaper than if each of us had an individual mortgage.
+We can also save money by sharing a lot of things.
+Whether material ones (we don’t each need our own washing machine or tool kit) or non-material, e.g. by helping each other with babysitting or shopping when we’re sick.
 Another reason is that collective ownership is socially just and prevents speculation.
 It is more acceptable for us that the house is owned by a social cooperative and we are just tenants.
 Housing is a human right and it should not be conditional on whether one owns property or not.